 behaviours THAT AFFECT YOU which emanate from the unchangeable WHAT the

-Year resolutions are notoriously fragile and ephemeral.
-But victims of abuse cannot
+notoriously fragile and ephemeral.
+But victims of abuse cannot afford this

-afford this cavalier attitude: their mental - and too often physical - health
+cavalier attitude: their mental - and too often physical - health depends on

-dignity and demand respect from others.
-I will not allow anyone to disrespect
+and demand respect from others.
+I will not allow anyone to disrespect me.

 aggression in any form or guise.
 I will seek to terminate such misconduct